Marijuana Marketing Jobs: Believing in Your Brand

 This change in rhetoric is a result of a massive rebranding of the legal marijuana industry, starting with its name.
 The term “marijuana” (originally “marijhuana”) originates from American nativism as a anti-immigrant term for “devil’s weed,” which reinforced nineteenth and twentieth century America’s racist sentiments toward Mexicans.
 Given how pervasive this term is in a social and professional context, the process of rebranding the substance with its plant genus name, cannabis is an effort to dislodge prohibition era stigma toward the plant.
 In fact, Cannabis’ categorization as a Schedule I drug is largely based on inconsequential research and racist fearmongering.
 While even this article will continue to intermittently use the word marijuana, it is used as a vernacular, not an aggressive slang term.

-Now that it’s clear how important marijuana marketing jobs are in redefining the marijuana industry, it helps to understand how these techniques can profit individual businesses.
+Now that it’s clear how important cannabis marketing jobs are in redefining the marijuana industry, it helps to understand how these techniques can profit individual businesses.
 In the age of the internet, business marketing is carried out via a variety of platforms including social media, web content and other forms of online and print advertisement.

 Medical and recreational marijuana dispensaries are taking advantage of marketing by including basic social media advertising as a daily task of working as a budtender or receptionist.
 This may include updating store menus, advertising specials and posting pictures on sites like Facebook, Instagram and Twitter.